EdwinWenink/archive_fever/content/posts/33-epub_annotation_export.md

     output.writelines(export)
 ```

 The result looks good in plain text, on Github as well as a pdf when produced from the Markdown with pandoc.
 Consider these extracted annotations from Emil Cioran's very gloomy youth work:

-### Plain text:
+### Plain text

 <pre>
 ---
 title: On the Heights of Despair
 author: E. M. Cioran
 publisher:
 ---

 0. "In illness, death is always already in life.
 Genuine ailment links us to